 Updated January 23, 2019

 This web page is intended to help University of Missouri faculty and staff as they manage volunteers who help deliver extension programs.
 A related page containing Volunteer Management Forms contains sample and fill in documents for use by MU Extension faculty and staff who supervise volunteers.
-A new Volunteer Management Policy Manual for Staff, developed in 2017, is available as a downloadable resource.
+A Volunteer Management Policy Manual for Staff, developed in 2017 (updated in May 2019), is available as a downloadable resource.
+(Current Background Screening Form, May 2018)

 Volunteer roles and policy